bharath5673/AI_smart_VolumeControl/README.md

 # AI_smart_VolumeControl

-### The advantage of artificial intelligence (AI) and machine learning (ML) to control volume of ur TV, computers and many smart devices using a cameras making them smarter .
+### Artificial intelligence (AI) and machine learning (ML) to control volume of ur TV, computers and many smart devices using a cameras making them smarter .
 AI, Because it learns through experience, the more it is used, the smarter it becomes.
 ### You can still build a home theatre setup using large speakers and soundbars, or your computers, raspberry pis, jetson nanos , your smart TVs, your CARs etc..